 What is gluten?

-Gluten is derived from the Latin word gluten, which means glue.
+Gluten is derived from a Latin word which means glue.
 Gluten is a protein that makes bread dough elastic by trapping carbon dioxide in small bubbles in the dough.
 Without gluten the breads would not rise and become elastic and chewy.

 Gluten intolerance, also known as celiac disease